GeoNjunge/MedicalRAG/ml_core/README.md

 `summarizer.py`

-Consumes structured medical context and generates concise patient summaries using lightweight local LLM inference.
+Consumes structured medical context and generates concise patient summaries using lightweight local LLM inference via **llama.cpp** (not the Ollama HTTP API — faster on CPU).

-*Uses llama.cpp instead of the normal Ollama API for speed optimization*

 Designed for: